• Skip to main content

 What do I do when someone dies?

-The closest relative(s) can apply to the Probate Registry for Grant of Representation so that they can then distribute the estate under the rules of intestacy.
+If there is no Will, the closest relative(s) can apply to the Probate Registry for a Grant of Representation so that they can then distribute the estate under the rules of intestacy.

-Click here for our fees for Probate.
+Click here for our fixed fees for Probate.

 Our Probate team:

-Emma Paxton
+Emma Paxton Private Client Paralegal

 Probate Fees – A Tax on Death by the Back Door?